• Skip to primary navigation

 This beverage has a long history dating back to the early 19th century.

-It is believed to have originated in the Eastern regions of the Ottoman Empire, specifically in the area that is now modern-day Armenia.
+It is believed to have originated in the Eastern regions of the Ottoman Empire, specifically in the now modern-day Armenia area.

 The coffee was traditionally brewed in a small pot called a “jezve” or “ibrik” and served strong and black, often with sugar or spices added.

-The coffee culture in Armenia was an important social tradition, and it was common for families to gather around the coffee pot to share news and stories.
+Coffee culture in Armenia was an important social tradition.
+Families gathered around the coffee pot to share news and stories.

-In recent years, there has been a resurgence of interest in Armenian coffee, both within the Armenian community and among coffee lovers around the world.
+In recent years, there has been a resurgence of interest in Armenian coffee, both within the Armenian community and among coffee lovers worldwide.

 Ingredients